gp-rgb/gp-rgb.github.io/_posts/2023-05-17-troubleshooting.md

 ## question 3 progress

 moved to kaggle for this one, as there's a cifake dataset built-in. training takes an awfully long time on resnet50 over resnet18. will keep you updated on resnet50 performance, as well as ways of improving that eventual model.
+Look at the training times on this one!

 <img width="260" alt="traintime" src="https://github.com/gp-rgb/gp-rgb.github.io/assets/131956221/7e691ed6-c02a-4c1d-9328-a8d3db8fedab">